Hawkly History, Family Crest & Coats of Arms

 Lastly, the surname Hawkly may be a local surname given to someone who lived in a nook or corner; in this case, the surname is derived from the Old English word halke, which means nook or corner.

 Early Origins of the Hawkly family

-Lincolnshire where Jocelin de Hawke was listed in the Hundredorum Rolls of 1273.
-While this is the first listing of the name, years later the Yorkshire Poll Tax Records of 1379 list: Thomas Hauke; Thomas Hauke, coteler; Adam Hawke; and Johannes Hawke.
+The Hundredorum Rolls of 1273 had only one listing for the name, that of Jocelin de Hawke, but no county was provided.
+Later the Yorkshire Poll Tax Records of 1379 list: Thomas Hauke; Thomas Hauke, cottier; Adam Hawke; and Johannes Hawke.

 Early History of the Hawkly family

-Another 179 words (13 lines of text) covering the years 1066, 1705 and 1781 are included under the topic Early Hawkly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hawkly research.
+Another 113 words (8 lines of text) covering the years 1066, 1577, 1601, 1705, 1781, 1705, 1718, 1719, 1725, 1727, 1703, 1759, 1720, 1722, 1725, 1747 and 1752 are included under the topic Early Hawkly History in all our PDF Extended History products and printed products wherever possible.

 Hawkly Spelling Variations

-hundred years ago, spelling variations of names were a common occurrence.
+Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Hawkly include Hawk, Hawke, Hawkes, Hauk, Hauke and others.

 Early Notables of the Hawkly family (pre 1700)

-Another 19 words (1 lines of text) are included under the topic Early Hawkly Notables in all our PDF Extended History products and printed products wherever possible.
+Another 83 words (6 lines of text) are included under the topic Early Hawkly Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hawkly family to the New World and Oceana
+Migration of the Hawkly family to Ireland

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: Mathew and Margaret Hawke, who arrived in Boston in 1630 and later moved to Salem; John Hawke, who arrived in Lynn, MA in 1630; Mary Hawkes, who came to Virginia in 1635.